shoaib-data/Superstore-EDA-python/README.md

 📍 Linkedin : www.linkedin.com/in/shoaib99

 ## 🧩 How to Run

-1. Clone this repository
-2. Install dependencies
-3. Open `superstore-eda.ipynb` in Jupyter Notebook
-4. Run all cells to reproduce the analysis
+You can directly open the Jupyter Notebook (superstore-eda.ipynb) file by clicking it to view the complete analysis and visualizations.